 Productivity Tips for Students

-With the majority of students studying from home, and lectures moving online, your studies and coursework will look very different this year.
-Many of our residents have told us that while there are lots of benefits to studying in Point Campus, concentration and productivity levels can really fluctuate when not in a college or campus setting.
+Many of our residents have told us that while there are lots of benefits to studying at Point Campus, concentration and productivity levels can really fluctuate when not in a college or campus setting.

 Our latest blog will explore some of the ways in which you can improve your productivity this semester.
 Give it a read and watch those grades rise!